 Admission to the nursing program is competitive.
 Each year, there are many students majoring in pre-nursing who meet the requirements to submit an application.
-We are very excited to announce our program is growing!
-In previous semesters, our cohorts were limited to 60 students in the Spring and Fall semesters.
-However, beginning Fall 2019, 80 students per cycle will be admitted.
+80 students are admitted per cohort.
+Cohorts begin in fall and spring semesters.

 - Pre-nursing courses may be taken at Boise State University or eligible courses may be transferred to Boise State from other schools.
 Some pre-nursing courses may be in progress when a student applies to the nursing program, but most pre-nursing courses must be completed before applying.